How to get rid of ants – experts reveal the best ways to eliminate these pests for good

 Seal up any entry points with caulk or sealant.
 Then you can use natural deterrents, like coffee, white vinegar, citrus peel, or peppermint oil, which work to disrupt the pheromone trails that guide other ants.

-Experts also recommend placing some ant bait traps to attract large numbers of ants - it may seem counterproductive at first, but there's method to the madness, as the ants will carry the poison back to the nest to kill the queen and the rest of the colony.
+Experts also recommend placing some ant bait traps to attract large numbers of ants - it may seem counterproductive at first, but there's a method to the madness, as the ants will carry the poison back to the nest to kill the queen and the rest of the colony.

 'There are several types of pre-bait, including sweet, sticky foods (such as honey or syrup) and fried foods (such as chips or fried meat),' says Nigel from Daily Poppins.
 'Try different pre-baits to determine which attracts the most ants.
 It is important to keep in mind that different baits are more effective at different times of the year.'

-Place ant poison with the bait trap, and it should effectively eliminate the colony so they don't come in your house again.
+Place ant poison with the bait trap, and it should effectively eliminate the colony so they don't come into your house again.
 We recommend using boric acid and following the method we laid out earlier in the guide.

 How do I permanently get rid of ants?